 Near the formal garden there is a small, fenced-off children’s play area and lots of open grass on both sides for children to run round.
 Tall trees abound but sadly one of the very old London Plane Trees has recently been defaced – why do people do this?

-A cycle path running alongside the pedestrian path through the park is Route 21, a long-distance cycle path from Greenwich to Eastbourne.
+A cycle path running through Brookmill Park in Lewisham is Route 21, a long-distance cycle path from Greenwich to Eastbourne.
 The footpath and cycle path are part of the Waterlink Way, a 12km route which follows the Ravensbourne and Pool Rivers from the Thames to Lower Sydenham.

 With areas of marsh, water and grassland, some of which flood at high tides, the park is considered an important nature conservation area within the borough of Lewisham.
 Bird species sighted at the park may include kingfisher, grey heron and moorhen – I was lucky to see the heron!